KawikaMiller/data-structures-and-algorithms/javascript/401-code-challenges/linked-list/README.md

   - E.g. a linked list with the values `red, green, blue, apple, orange, banana` will be returned as `red -> green -> blue -> apple -> orange -> banana -> NULL`

 - `.zipLists()` will take two lists as arguments and return a new LinkedList which alternatively combines the nodes from both lists given as arguments.

+- `pseudoQueue.enqueue(arg)` will take one argument and push that argument into StackA; No return value.

+- `pseudoQueue.dequeue()` will take no arguments and will iterate through StackA, popping values and pushing them into StackB, until StackA is empty.
+Finally, it will return the first popped value of StackB.